It’s hard to surpass the amazing taste of Belgian chocolate but why does it taste so good?

 Without doubt, this has driven our increasing demand for flavours of the world and new taste experiences which can delight us beyond the norm.

-And the great British bacon and egg sandwich has umami in bucket loads so it’s no surprise that even vegans say it’s the one food they miss!
+And the great British bacon and egg sandwich has umami in bucket loads combined in a complex way with the other flavours so it’s no surprise that many meat eaters who become vegans say it’s the one food they really miss!